Jon Batiste tops Grammy Awards, winning 5 trophies

 John Legend then performed “Free” with Ukrainian exiles including singer-actress Mika Newton and poet Lyuba Yakimchuk.

-Rodrigo’s win for best new artist putting her in esteemed company including Carly Simon, Crosby, Stills & Nash, Tom Jones, the Beatles and Billie Eilish.
+Rodrigo’s won for best new artist put her in esteemed company including Carly Simon, Crosby, Stills & Nash, Tom Jones, the Beatles and Billie Eilish.

 “This is my biggest dream come true,” she said after her best new artist win.
 She thanked her parents for supporting her dreams, which at one point involved being an Olympic gymnast and quickly veered toward music.